How To Keep a Window Always On Top in Windows 10

 - Download and install Deskpins using the Windows 10-specific installer.

 - Double-click or right-click and select ‘Open‘ on deskpins.exe to run the program on your computer.

 - Click the icon in your taskbar, and the mouse icon turns into a small, red pin.

-- To unpin the window, click the pin icon to turn the option off or just6 close the window.
+- To unpin the window, click the pin icon to turn the option off or just close the window.

-DeskPins is just as easy to use as you might imagine, but there are two things you should be aware of when using it.
+DeskPins is just as easy to use as you might imagine, but there are a few things you should be aware of when using it:

 First, the program may not function on computers under administrative control, such as work or school PCs.
 Talk to your employer’s or school’s help desk or IT department for assistance on this matter, as they may have policies on what is permitted and whether or not they install it or let you handle it.